biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 unique(frs2[Group_broad == "fungi.deadw"]$DataID)
 length(unique(frs2[DataID==17186]$Plot)) #how many plots in dataset 17186?
 ```
-- in the 2021/2022 update we removed all soil fungi datasets and replaced them by the datasets created with the latest sequencing techniques.
+- In the 2021/2022 update we removed all soil fungi datasets and replaced them by the datasets created with the latest sequencing techniques.
 However, datasets specifically collected on fine roots (and not on soils) could be of interest for specific projects:
   - 22968: Fungal communities from fine roots collected from 150 forest plots in 2014 by Illumina sequencing  - normalized to 8400 reads per plot
   - 30973: Abundant of root-associated fungi from the organic layer and mineral soil across 150 forest experimental plots (soil sampling campaign, 2017) - OTU taxonomic look-up table
   - 30974: Abundant of root-associated fungi from organic layer and mineral soil across 150 forest experimental plots (soil sampling campaign, 2017)